This post may contain affiliate links. Please see my disclosure policy for details.

 While I was here, I had a brief tour with the manager who informed me that they actually made a latex wall to cover the modern parts of the castle.
 This was to make sure that it remained true to the time period.

-The time and effort the TV production crew spend to make sure that the show is historically accurate is just amazing.
+The time and effort the TV production crew spend to make sure that the show is historically accurate are just amazing.

 Here are all the Blackness Castle Outlander locations to see while you’re here!